EmmanuelNiyonshuti/what-happens-when/README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+After the browser initiates a DNS lookup for the domain name provided in the URL, the process of resolving the domain name to its corresponding IP address begins.
+This process typically involves multiple steps, including recursive DNS resolution, caching, and communication with authoritative DNS servers.

+**Recursive DNS Resolution:**

+Recursive DNS resolution is the process by which a DNS resolver, typically operated by the user's Internet Service Provider (ISP) or a public DNS resolver service, performs the task of resolving a domain name on behalf of the client.
+This process involves multiple steps:

+1. **Client Query:** The client's DNS resolver receives the initial DNS query from the browser, requesting the IP address associated with the domain name.

+2. **Iterative Queries:** If the resolver does not have the requested information in its cache, it initiates a series of iterative queries to resolve the domain name.
+In an iterative query, the resolver starts by querying the root DNS servers to obtain the authoritative DNS servers responsible for the top-level domain (TLD) of the domain name (e.g., .com, .org, .net).

+3. **Root DNS Servers:** The resolver sends a query to one of the root DNS servers, asking for the authoritative DNS servers responsible for the TLD of the domain name.
+The root DNS servers respond with the IP addresses of the TLD DNS servers.

+4. **TLD DNS Servers:** Upon receiving the IP addresses of the TLD DNS servers, the resolver sends another query to one of these servers, requesting the authoritative DNS servers responsible for the second-level domain (SLD) of the domain name.

+5. **Authoritative DNS Servers:** The resolver sends a final query to one of the authoritative DNS servers responsible for the SLD of the domain name, asking for the IP address associated with the domain name.

+6. **Response Caching:** Once the resolver receives the IP address from the authoritative DNS servers, it caches the response for future use.
+This caching helps improve DNS lookup performance and reduces the load on the DNS infrastructure.

+By performing recursive DNS resolution, the DNS resolver effectively navigates through the hierarchical DNS system to obtain the IP address corresponding to the requested domain name.
+This process ensures that users can access websites and other online services using human-readable domain names, without needing to know the underlying IP addresses.

 ARP process
 -----------